 The process of refrigeration uses the vapor-compression refrigeration cycle to move heat from one place to another.
-In many HVAC air conditioning and heat pump applications the process of refrigeration or the vapor-compression cycle is what makes it work.
+In many HVAC air conditioner and heat pump applications, the process of refrigeration or the vapor-compression cycle is what makes it work.
 This process, in the air conditioning mode, moves heat from inside the structure to the outside.
-Heat pumps draw heat from the outside even when it is cold and move the heat inside using the vapor-compression cycle or refrigeration.
-Heats pumps by the way, heat in the winter and cool in the summer but it uses the refrigeration process to accomplish the heating and cooling.
-The process of refrigeration or vapor-compression cycle in HVAC air conditioning and heat pump applications is a mechanical and chemical process of moving heat from one place where it is not wanted or needed and moving it to another place.

 The Process of Vapor Compression Refrigeration